alex-popov-tech/.dotfiles/.alfred/Alfred.alfredpreferences/workflows/user.workflow.CF0A5C48-4E85-44BF-A29C-681F67FFE560/README.md

 2. Create a new Personal Access Token (`ghe > generate token` or `https://github.mycompany.com/settings/applications`).
 It only needs access to your repos.
 Copy this token to your clipboard.
 3. In Alfred type (`ghe > login <paste token here>`)
 4. You can now `ghe your_enterprise_repo_name`

+### Access to private repositories in organizations

+Organizations must approve this app, otherwise private repositories of that organization can not be accessed.
+Access can be requested [here](https://github.com/settings/connections/applications/2d4f43826cb68e11c17c).

 Key Combinations
 ----------------